TimvanScherpenzeel/spars/README.md

 ### Loaders

-Contains code for an `AssetLoader` class for preloading any commonly used image (including GPU compressed formats), bitmaps, video, audio, fonts, WebAssembly, JSON, SVG, etc..).
+Contains code for an `AssetLoader` class used for preloading commonly used assets like images, GPU compressed images, bitmaps, video, audio, fonts, WebAssembly, JSON, SVG, etc..).

 ### Logger